-New and advanced treatments are being developed for those who suffer from chronic conditions such as seasonal affective disorder, rheumatoid arthritis, and more.
+New and advanced treatments are being developed for those who suffer from chronic conditions such as seasonal affective disorder, rheumatoid arthritis, vision (new breakthrough) and more.
 Red light therapy (RLT) is one of these new methods.
 But does it work?

 This article will detail the pros and cons of RLT for you to decide if it is the right treatment for your needs.